Diacetyl-Induced Lung Disease

 Early signs of the disease can be eye irritation; shortness of breath that is new; fatigue; crackling in the lungs; and difficulty sleeping.
 In its early stages, symptoms may decrease during weekends or other breaks from exposure.

 Potential Misdiagnosis of Diacetyl-Induced Lung Disease

-Chronic lung diseases are hard to diagnose.
-If you believe you have been exposed to diacetyl in your work-place, be sure to let your doctor know so that your lung function can be tested.
+Lung disease can be hard to diagnose even for experienced pulmonologists.
+And, even doctors experienced in treating occupational diseases can miss bronchiolitis obliterans.
+If you believe you have been exposed to diacetyl in your work place, or at home, be sure to let your doctor know so that your lung function can be tested.
 Early detection is critical.